 Can I get vaccinated for COVID-19 if I have the flu?

-It has shown that the way human bodies develop an immune response and side effects after getting vaccination is the same when given alone or with other vaccines.
+Yes, getting vaccinated for COVID-19 while you are sick with another illness is not recommended.
+It has shown that human bodies develop an immune response, and side effects after vaccination are the same when given alone or with other vaccines.
 Check here to learn about the timing of other vaccines.

 Other Rules in the United States Regarding COVID

 The CDC has issued guidelines for the management of COVID in the United States.
-These guidelines are not mandatory, but they provide recommended best practices for preventing and managing COVID.
+These guidelines are not mandatory but provide recommended best practices for preventing and managing COVID.
 Some of the key points from the CDC’s guidelines include:

 - Persons suspected of having COVID should be isolated and immediately evaluated by a healthcare professional.